angelatackett/Sleep_Calculator/README.md

 ***SLEEP CALCULATOR***

+This is a Java program that calculates the average amount of sleep a person gets per week, month, and year based on their input of their average nightly amount of sleep.
+The program uses a dictionary, implemented as a LinkedHashMap, to store the number of days in each month.
+The program excludes leap years from its calculations.

-This program will take your average nightly amount of sleep and provide you with your average sleep per week, month, and year.
+The program prompts the user to input their average nightly amount of sleep and then calculates and displays the average amount of sleep per week, month, and year.
+The program uses a for loop to iterate through the dictionary and calculate the average amount of sleep for each month.

+The output is displayed in a formatted way that clearly shows the results for each time period.

 [NOT INCLUDING LEAPYEARS]